 If you do journalism, congratulations.

-If you catch someone on the street and you you get a car accident on your phone, you're a journalist.
+If you catch someone on the street and you get a car accident on your phone, you're a journalist.

-But Sean, their ability to manipulate language.
+But, Sean, their ability to manipulate language.

 I was detained at the border.

-I I dressed up in Osama bin Laden mass.
+I dressed up in Osama bin Laden mass.

-I remember that, and you crossed the border.
+You crossed the border.

 And did they?